Peerless Restaurant removes iconic bull for restoration

 The company hopes to resume construction on the restaurant after the first quarter of 2021, which hinges on the progress of the new vaccine and success in efforts to stop the spread of the novel coronavirus (COVID-19).

-Officials with the restaurant announced in January plans to redevelop the eatery and adjacent retail space, resulting in a new bakery, a tavern and new retail businesses at the site on 2531 N Roan St.
+Officials with the restaurant announced in January plans to redevelop the eatery and adjacent retail space, planning a new bakery, a tavern and new retail businesses at the site on 2531 N. Roan St.

-Kalogeros told the Press in January that the redevelopment provides an opportunity to combine his family’s development and restaurant businesses that are now entering a fourth generation with his eldest son, Demetri Kalogeros, serving as part of their management.
+Kalogeros told the Press in January that the redevelopment provides an opportunity to combine his family’s development and restaurant businesses, which are now entering a fourth generation with his eldest son, Demetri Kalogeros, serving as part of their management.

 Once complete, the company said Peerless Properties & Development will have several new retail spaces available for lease in the Peerless Town Center plus additions to current buildings.